 - Auto – Let your Roku TV try and determine the best setting.
 Use this option unless the picture is displayed incorrectly or you know the HDMI version the device supports.

-- HDMI 1.4 – Compatible with devices designed to use elements of version 1.4, including support of all HD resolutions and limited 4K support at a maximum refresh rate of 30Hz.
+- HDMI 1.4 – Compatible with devices designed to use elements of version 1.4, including support of all HD resolutions and limited 4K support at a maximum frame rate of 30Hz.
 Most HDMI devices will display correctly in this mode, but you may not get an optimal 4K picture.

-- HDMI 2.0 – Compatible with devices designed to use elements of version 2.0, including support of all HD resolutions and 4K support at a maximum refresh rate of 60 Hz.
+- HDMI 2.0 – Compatible with devices designed to use elements of version 2.0, including support of all HD resolutions and 4K support at a maximum frame rate of 60 Hz.
 If you do not see an HDR image using Auto, try using this HDMI mode to view HDR content.

 - Older HDMI devices may not display the picture correctly when the HDMI mode is set to HDMI 2.0.